Freedom of contract: Australia

 In Australia, the principle of "Freedom of Contract" is integral to its legal system, mirroring the autonomy found in contract laws globally.
 Central to this is the Australian Consumer Law, which safeguards fair dealings and transparent terms in contractual agreements.
 This law ensures a balance between the freedom of parties to negotiate and enter into contracts, and the protection of consumers from unfair or deceptive practices.
 It highlights the importance of equitable contract terms, particularly in safeguarding the interests of consumers and small businesses, in line with Australia's commitment to fair trading and consumer rights.
 The history of "Freedom of Contract" in Australia has evolved significantly over time.
 Initially, this principle was heavily influenced by English common law, emphasizing the importance of autonomy and mutual agreement in contract formation.
 Over the years, the Australian legal system has refined and adapted these concepts to address local needs and circumstances, particularly focusing on consumer protection and fair trading practices.
 This evolution reflects Australia's commitment to balancing individual freedoms in contract negotiations with the protection of societal interests, especially in terms of consumer rights and equitable dealings.

+Georgia

+In Georgia, 319th Article of Civil Code of Georgia states, that "Subjects of private law shall be free to enter into contracts and determine their contents within the scope of the law.
+They may also conclude contracts that are not prescribed by law but do not contravene it.
+If, for the protection of the essential interests of society or a person, the validity of a contract depends upon the permission of the state, then a separate law shall govern the matter."